-Still got questions?
+Still, got questions?
 No problem!
-Don’t hesitate to comment with any questions or check out the video above.
+Don’t hesitate to comment with any questions or check out the video above for an in depth explanation.
 Happy calculating! 🙂